AnLuu02/AnLuu02/README.md

 ## 👩‍💻 About me

 Hello!
-I am a Web Developer from Viet Nam, Ho Chi Minh City.
+I am a final-year student majoring in Information Technology with a focus on Software Engineering from Ho Chi Minh City, Vietnam.

 - 📚  I’m working as a Software Engineer, contributing to both frontend and backend to build dynamic web applications.
 - 🌱  Currently diving deeper into React to expand my expertise.
 - ⚡  My strengths lie in my relentless curiosity and strong problem-solving skills, which I continually sharpen through platforms like GeeksforGeeks and reading up on the latest tech trends.
+- In the future, I will strive to become a Software Engineer specializing in web development.
 ## 🛠  Languages and Tools :
 ![JavaScript](https://img.shields.io/badge/JavaScript-FFFF00?style=for-the-badge&logo=javascript&logoColor=black)
 ![ReactJS](https://img.shields.io/badge/React-61DAFB?style=for-the-badge&logo=react&logoColor=black)